zhouzhouwen/zhouzhouwen/README.md

 # Hey, I'm Wen ZHOU! 😊 ⭐ 🔥

 ## Research Interests:
-My research interests involve the application of artificial intelligence technologies in fluid mechanics, two-phase flow, thermal hydraulics, and nuclear engineering, including data drive AI, Physical informed AI, Generative AI and so on.
+My research interests involve the advancement and development of artificial intelligence in fluid mechanics, two-phase flow, thermal hydraulic and nuclear engineering, including Data-Drive AI, Physical informed AI, Generative AI and so on.
+Please feel free to contact me anytime and anywhere if you have any questions or collaboration interests, via email at [philzhouwen@gmail.com]

 ## Research Goals:
 My goal is to utilize artificial intelligence technologies to advance and promote the development of fluid mechanics, two-phase flow, thermal hydraulics, and nuclear engineering, thereby enhancing the research efficiency and productivity of others.

-## Research project (only first or corresponding author):
+## Research Project (only first or corresponding author):
 | Number | Category            | Content                                      | Paper Title                                               | Publication journal and time                                  | Code                                                      | Dataset                                             |
 |--------|----------------------|----------------------------------------------|-----------------------------------------------------------|---------------------------------------------------------------|-----------------------------------------------------------|-----------------------------------------------------|
 | 1      | Generative AI       | Bubbly flow images generation by GAN         | BF-GAN: Development of an AI-driven Bubbly Flow Image Generation Model Using Generative Adversarial Network | Energy (under review), 2024                                   | [GitHub](https://github.com/zhouzhouwen/BF-GAN)           | [Mendeley Data](https://data.mendeley.com/datasets/gtbcrhdnrh/1) |